 Note that map, filter and reduce return a new array and so are part of the tools that help us achieve immutability.

 Map applies a function to each element in an array and returns the array of updated values.
 The below example of the map function takes a list of colours, edits an existing colour, and returns a new list.
 Notice it’s achieves this in one line of code aka it’s declarative.

-As a bonus tip, we can use the map function to transform an object into an array.
+Another useful method to be aware of is the commonly required technique of transforming an object into an array, e.g. when we need to pull data from an external source we can use the map function.
 The example below shows how we can transform an object of book titles and their author into a more useful array.